EECS150/project_skeleton_fa21/spec/checkpoint1.md

 Look at the timing report to see if timing is met.
 If you failed, the timing reports specify the critical path you should optimize.

-For this checkpoint, we will allow you to demonstrate the CPU working at 50 MHz, but for the final checkoff at the end of the semester, you will need to optimize for a higher clock speed ($\geq$ 100MHz) for full credit.
+For this checkpoint, we will allow you to demonstrate the CPU working at 50 MHz, but for the final checkoff at the end of the semester, you will need to optimize for a higher clock speed (> 100MHz) for full credit.
 Details on how to build your FPGA design with a different clock frequency will come later.

 ## Matrix Multiply
-To check the correctness and performance of your processor we have provided a benchmark in `software/mmult/` which performs matrix multiplication.
+To check the correctness and performance of your processor we have provided a benchmark in `software/mmult` which performs matrix multiplication.
-You should be able to load it into your processor in the same way as loading the echo program.
+You should be able to load it into your processor in the same way as loading the `echo` program.

-This program computes $S=AB$, where $A$ and $B$ are 64$\times$64 matrices.
+This program computes `S=AB`, where `A` and `B` are `64 X 64` matrices.
-The program will print a checksum and the counters discussed in Section ~\ref{mmio}.
+The program will print a checksum and the counters discussed in [Memory Mapped IO](#memory-mapped-io).
 The correct checksum is `0001f800`.
 If you do not get this, there is likely a problem in your CPU with one of the instructions that is used by the BIOS but not mmult.